lum/redditkeys/README.md

 ## Usage

 After cloning this repo to your local workstation, you can run this tool from the command line with the options below.
 In addiiton to the subreddit name to look for new posts, either `--last` or `--live` options are required.
-Both can not be chosen either.
+Both can not be chosen at the same time.

 ## Command Line Options